Book a Free Session

 6. Application Essays or Personal Statement- This may vary from university to university.
 Some institutions ask for 3-4 application essays adhering to a specified word limit while some universities may just ask for a personal statement defining your motivation and purpose of study in Australia in a particular program.

-Unlike India, the academic year in Australia begins in February.
-It runs across two semesters from February to June and from July to November.
+• Unlike India, the academic year in Australia begins in February.
+It runs across two semesters from February to June and from July to November for masters in australia .

 One of the main attractions in Australia for international students is the availability of numerous scholarships, grants and bursaries to assist them financially with their studies in Australia.
 There are two types of scholarships available, both that are funded by the government and those that are university-specific.

-Some of the scholarships available for the master’s program are:
+Some of the scholarships available for the masters in australia are:

 • Australia Awards Scholarships